Samuel-2626/django-lang/article.md

 We:

-1. Loaded the internationalization tags using `{% load i18n %}`
+1. loaded the internationalization tags using `{% load i18n %}`
-1. Used the `{% get_current_language %}` tag to retrieve the current language.
+1. retrieved the current language using `{% get_current_language %}` tag
-1. Also obtained the languages defined in the `LANGUAGES` setting via the `{% get_available_languages %}` template tag.
+1. also obtained the available languages defined in the `LANGUAGES` setting via the `{% get_available_languages %}` template tag
-1. Then used the tag `{% get_language_info_list %}` to enable you with easy access to the language attributes.
+1. then used the tag `{% get_language_info_list %}` to enable you with the language attributes.
-1. Finally, we built an HTML list to display all available languages and added an active class attribute to the currently active language to highlight the active language.
+1. finally, built an HTML list to display all available languages and added an active class attribute to the currently active language to highlight the active language.

 Navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser to see the changes.
 Switch between the multiple languages and also note how the URL prefix changes for each language.